 Legacy of Letters

 The written word often outlives the author.
 A letter is not just ink on paper, it’s a living record of a single moment in history.
-Letters are today’s stone tablets — the words that endure.
+Letters are today’s stone tablets — they are the words that endure.

-Think of Benjamin Franklin, who sent clever essays to Philadelphia newspapers under the name “Mrs. Silence Dogood.”
-His words, written under a fictional woman’s name, sparked debate and displayed a wit that remains memorable centuries later.
+Think of Benjamin Franklin, who sent clever essays to Philadelphia newspapers under the name “Silence Dogood.”
+His words, written under a fictional woman’s name, sparked debate and displayed a wit that remains memorable (and on display) centuries later.

 Calling for Stewardship